Charlie Jacobs: Early life and education

-Jacobs is the son of Margaret and Jeremy Jacobs.
-He is the youngest of their six children.
-His father is the chairman of Delaware North.
+Jacobs is the son of Margaret and Jeremy Jacobs and is the youngest of their six children.
+His father is the chairman of the NHL Board of Governors.

 Jacobs attended Boston College and graduated with a Bachelor of Arts in 1994.
 After graduation, he moved to California, working briefly with the Los Angeles Kings before joining Total Media Group as CEO and president.
-In February 1999, Jacobs married Kimberly Diane Warren.
-The couple has three children, two sons and one daughter.